Week 1: Why Simplify?

 What is most important to us as a family?

-Create a list of values and you may choose to narrow them down to your top three.
+Create a list of core values and you may choose to narrow them down to your top three.
 Write them down in your notebook.
 Keep them visible if you wish.
 You can come back to your core values when prioritizing and making decisions.

 Imagine when your family is at their best— golden moment.
 When?
 What are you doing?
 Draw a picture, cut out images from magazines or pin images on Pinterest.
 Songs, mantras, quotes, visual boards, memories act as golden threads that weave themselves through the 'ups and downs' of family life.

 Make this activity your own.
 Simple.
 Artistic.
 Whatever.
 As long as it has meaning to you.
 You can also wait until the time is right.
 To give you an example, I've added our song and a vision board I created using Pinterest and Canva.

 Of course, we all have our own way of gaining inspiration.
 Share in the FB group.